Board of Trustees

 John earned a BA in Economics from the University of Chicago.
 John and his wife, Jeanett, reside in Washington DC with their two children.

 Mary Wright, Secretary

-Mary brings many years of experience in patient care and advocacy, staff education and government committee work.
-She has served on executive steering committees involving strategic planning and complex infrastructure projects.
-In the community, she has hosted for Kidsave which finds adoptive families for older kids, served as Special Needs PTA Rep at a Montgomery County public school, and sat on the Board of Montgomery County CHADD (Children and Adults with Attention Deficit Hyperactivity Disorder) while co-leading its parent support group.
-She is especially interested in the role of the developing brain in learning and mental health.
+Mary brings many years of experience in medical care, patient advocacy, staff education, and committee work to the Board.
+When not seeing patients, she has served on agency executive steering committees involving strategic planning and complex projects and volunteered in the community.
+She hosted for Kidsave which finds adoptive families for older kids, served as Special Needs PTA Representative at a Montgomery County Public School, and sat on the Board of Montgomery County CHADD (Children and Adults with Attention Deficit Hyperactivity Disorder) while co-leading its parent support group.

-Mary earned an undergraduate degree from the University of Maryland College Park, a Master’s in Public Health from Johns Hopkins, and a Doctor of Medicine from George Washington University.
-She is honored to serve on the board.
+Mary splits time between community hospital and research work and continues to care for hospitalized patients during the COVID-19 pandemic.
+She earned an undergraduate degree from the University of Maryland College Park, a Master’s in Public Health from Johns Hopkins, and a Doctor of Medicine from George Washington University.
+Mary has served as Secretary on the board since 2017.